QuantEcon/lecture-source-py/rst_files/linear_models.rst

     x_{t+4} = x_t

-Such an :math:`x_t` process can be used to model deterministic seasonals in quarterly time series.
+Such an :math:`x_t` process can be used to model deterministic seasonals in quarterly time series

-The *indeterministic* seasonal produces recurrent, but aperiodic, seasonal fluctuations.
+The *indeterministic* seasonal produces recurrent, but aperiodic, seasonal fluctuations